When it's encoded in Unicode, when it is a CJK Unified Ideograph ... or two CJK ideographs to be precise:

 U+11C70 "MARCHEN HEAD MARK" and U+11C79 "MARCHEN LETTER NYA" are both based on the left-facing swastika

 The Nüshu script 女书 is a script used exclusively by women in Jiangyong county of Hunan province to write the local dialect of Chinese.
 Many Nüshu characters are derived directly from Chinese characters by skewing the shape of the character, and the Nüshu character representing uoɯ³³ 万 (wàn), uoɯ⁴⁴ 弯 or 湾 (wān), va³³ 位 (wèi), and iu 约 (yuē) is based on the right-facing ideographic swastika character 卐 (wàn).
 One other Nüshu character looks as if it is based on a dotted right-facing ideographic swastika character, but it is actually derived from the Chinese character 断 (duàn), and is used to represent taŋ¹³ 断 (duàn), ta³³ 地 (dì), taŋ³³ 段 or 缎 (duàn), laŋ³⁵ 短 (duǎn), laŋ⁴⁴ 端 (duān), tuoɯ¹³ 但 (dàn), tai¹³ 动 (dòng), and ŋu¹³ 午 (wǔ).
-The Nüshu script (named "Nushu" for technical reasons) has also been included in Amendment 2 of ISO/IEC 10646:2014, and should be included in a future version of the Unicode Standard.
+The Nüshu script (named "Nushu" for technical reasons) has also been included in Amendment 2 of ISO/IEC 10646:2014, and should be included in a future version of the Unicode Standard (currently scheduled for Unicode 6.0 in June 2014).

 Part of the Nushu code chart from ISO/IEC 10646:2014 PDAM 2 Ballot document (SC2 N4340)